 A portrait of Colonel John Mosby, the legendary master of guerrilla warfare, is featured too on this Civil War firearm.
 Only nine men were in his first command, but in a series of nighttime raids, they managed to take 22 prisoners in their first month of operations.
 Enraged, Union officials launched a massive manhunt for the Rebels, but Mosby responded with a night raid on Union headquarters, managing to capture a Brigadier General, two captains, and 30 soldiers in the process.

 The left side of the receiver of this Civil War firearm features portraits of three famed Confederate leaders — General James Ewell Brown “JEB” Stuart, General Nathan Bedford Forrest, and Colonel John Mosby.
-In the center, the “Cavaliers in Gray” are featured charging into battle with the Confederate flag held high.
+In the center, the “Cavaliers in Gray” are featured charging into battle.
 Elegant scrollwork in 24-karat gold surrounds the images on both sides of the receiver.

 Cavaliers in Blue